Attending to experimental physics practices and lifelong learning skills in an introductory laboratory course: Curriculum Design

+During the first half of the semester, students performed experiments with a thermal expansion apparatus that has been described in detail elsewhere.\cite{Dounas-Frazer2013AJP} The purpose of these experiments was to provide students with opportunities to engage in the iterative process of designing, conducting, and refining experiments, in alignment with our first course objective.

-The apparatus consisted of a taut horizontal wire from which a hanging weight was suspended (Fig.~\ref{fig:2}).
+The experimental apparatus consisted of a taut horizontal wire from which a hanging weight was suspended (Fig.~\ref{fig:2}).
 The wire expanded when heated, causing the hanging weight to drop lower to the ground.
-By measuring the temperature of the wire and change in height of the mass, students could determine the wire's coefficient of thermal expansion.

-The students engaged in several complementary activities during this first phase of the course: exploration of the apparatus and related concepts; development, testing, and refinement of scientific models and experimental procedures; discussions about the nature of research; and inquiry-based data analysis tutorials.
-During the initial exploration activities, students rotated through five hands-on research stations; three focused on thermal expansion and two on geometry and forces in hanging wires and chains.
-These investigations provided shared experiences students could draw upon to be successful later in the course, reducing disparities in prior knowledge.
-For example, students observed the catenary shape of a loose horizontally stretched chain and how attaching a hanging weight to the center can pull it into a triangle if heavy enough.
-This provided a foothold for thinking about the effect of the mass of the wire in the experiment and when it can be neglected.
+By measuring the temperature of the wire and change in height of the mass, one could use this apparatus to determine the wire's coefficient of thermal expansion.
+However, the wire's elasticity, mass, and kinks contribute to important systematic effects that may need to be taken into account depending on the desired accuracy and precision with which the thermal expansion coefficient is to be measured.\cite{Dounas-Frazer2013AJP} This experimental apparatus is appropriate for an introductory lab course because the underlying principles and concepts (gravity, tension, elastic stretching, thermal expansion, and Newton's Second Law) are accessible to students with an introductory physics background.
+The apparatus was the focus of several complementary activities in which students engaged during this first phase of the course: exploration of the apparatus and related concepts; development, testing, and refinement of models, apparatus, and data-taking procedures; discussions about the nature of research; and inquiry-based data analysis tutorials.